ebi-gene-expression-group/selectBCM/README.md

 dev.off()

 ```
 ![Diagnostic plot.](/data/Diagnostic_plot_RNAseq_example.svg)

-and the final rank plot of BCMs where the 1st rank represents the most appropriate BCM for the given set of experiments
+* The final rank plot of BCMs where the 1st rank represents the most appropriate BCM for the given set of experiments

 # Accessory function